 Animal Behavior, Ecology, and Conservation

 Discovering why animals behave the way they do makes the study of animal behavior an exciting field.
-Migration patterns, habitat use, and other animal behaviors affect our lives and relationship with animals.
+Migration patterns, habitat use, and other animal behaviors affect our lives and our relationship with animals.
 In turn, animal welfare and wildlife conservation are more important than ever.
 Experts in animal behavior can find jobs in a variety of fields, from working with companion animals, to zoo animals or wildlife.
 If you want to turn your interest in animals into a career, look into the Animal Behavior, Ecology, and Conservation program.

 In this major you will engage in a rigorous course of study combining the behavioral biology of animals with issues pertaining to animal welfare and wildlife conservation.
 The required coursework provides strong scientific knowledge, accompanied by an emphasis on hands-on learning through lab and animal-focused field experiences.

 The program also delves into moral and ethical considerations involving animals, including legal, environmental and governmental perspectives.
-Faculty members include nationally recognized scholars to guide you inside the classroom, and through experiential learning and field experiences.
+Faculty members include nationally recognized scholars to guide you inside the classroom, and through experiential learning and field learning.
 You can get real world experience through internships at institutions such as zoos, aquariums, and wildlife refuges.

 - ABEC 220: Animal Learning